z-prince/mod-0-project-be/README.md

 ### Terminal

-We will be referencing many terminal commands throughout the project.
-It is recommended that you practice using terminal commands before getting started.
-See the terminal.md lesson located in the section1 directory.
+We will be referencing many Terminal commands throughout the project.
+It is recommended that you practice using commands before getting started.
+See the `terminal.md` lesson located in the `section1` directory.

 ### Project Setup